Bob-TheBot/BobTimes/mcp_demo/README.md

 [... full prompt content ...]
 ============================================================

-🤖 Would you like to run this prompt with Claude? (y/n): y
+🤖 Would you like to run this prompt with AI? (y/n): y

-🚀 Running prompt with Claude...
+🚀 Running prompt with AI...
-🔄 Sending to Claude with tools...
+🔄 Sending to AI with tools...
 🔧 Using tool: get_support_tickets

-🤖 Claude's Response:
+🤖 AI's Response:
 ============================================================
 # Customer Issue Summary: ACM001 (Acme Corporation)